gruntwork-io/terragrunt/docs/_docs/04_reference/cli-options.md

 When this flag is set, Terragrunt will output its logs in JSON format.

 ### terragrunt-tf-logs-to-json

+DEPRECATED: Use [terragrunt-log-format](#terragrunt-log-format).
+OpenTofu/Terraform `stdout` and `stderr` is wrapped in JSON by default with `--terragurnt-log-format json` flag if `--terragrunt-forward-tf-stdout` flag is not specified.

 **CLI Arg**: `--terragrunt-tf-logs-to-json`<br/>
 **Environment Variable**: `TERRAGRUNT_TF_JSON_LOG` (set to `true`)<br/>